huangli712/ACFlow/docs/src/man/run.md

 mesh, Aout, Gout = solve(read_data())
 ```

 Of course, this script can be extended to finish complex tasks.
-In section~\ref{subsec:sigma}, a realistic example is provided to show how to complete an analytical continuation of Matsubara self-energy function via the script mode.
+Later, a realistic example will be provided to show how to complete an analytical continuation of Matsubara self-energy function via the script mode.

 ## Standard Mode